Timinator2000/Algorithm-X/docs/22-2025-and-beyond/14-connect-the-colours-part-2-cont.md

     For teaching, visualizing, or very small grids, the arithmetic method is still perfectly fine.
 It’s intuitive, easy to explain, and makes the “bitmap as an integer” idea concrete.

-    But for any significant applicaiton — especially when bitmaps grow into the tens or hundreds of thousands of bits, but even on the larger boards seen in this puzzle — switching to pure bitwise operations provides:
+    But for any significant application — including the larger boards seen in this puzzle — switching to pure bitwise operations provides:

     * Better performance
     * Cleaner semantics
     * Safer state updates
     * A natural path to advanced bitboard techniques

-    With bitwise operations, the cost of updating or checking your bitmap stays nearly constant, even if your board has tens or hundreds of thousands of cells.
+    With bitwise operations, the cost of updating or checking your bitmap stays nearly constant.
 Your algorithm’s performance now depends on the logic you’re implementing — not on how huge the bitmap happens to be.

     ---